Support our work by becoming our Patron! Learn More

 Step 1: Ascertain occupancy levels and events expected in the hotel.

-Step 5: Ascertain the number of labour hours per day and per week required for various positions.
+Step 5: Ascertain the number of labor hours per day and per week required for various positions.

 Step 6: Incorporate coffee breaks and mealtime allowances in the roaster.